DataWookie/exegetic-new-site/content/training/_index.md

 						<div class="d-flex h-100 align-items-center">
 							<div class="w-100">
 				    			<blockquote class="blockquote">
 									Both Megan and Andrew are wonderful trainers.
-Andrew's excitement in explaining concepts was much appreciated - he's very good at conveying what the code means and what it achieves, so it was quick to grasp some of the concepts.
-Also, nothing appeared too difficult, but all achievable with practice/help function.
+Andrew's excitement in explaining concepts was much appreciated - he's very good at conveying what the code means and what it achieves, so it was easy to grasp some of the concepts.
+Nothing appeared too difficult, all achievable with practice.
                         		</blockquote>
                         		<p style="text-align: right;">— Lauren, Business Analyst, Woolworths</p>
                     		</div>